 Cost is one of the first questions families ask, and they deserve a clear, honest answer rather than a runaround.
 This guide explains how private-pay, out-of-network care actually works, so you can make an informed decision without surprises.

-What Private-Pay, Out-of-Network Means
+What Does Private-Pay, Out-of-Network Mean?

 We are not contracted with insurance networks.
 You pay for care directly, and pricing is transparent and agreed up front.
 Many high-quality specialized programs operate this way, because it lets the clinical team build treatment around the client rather than around what an insurance contract will authorize.
 The tradeoff is cost, which is why understanding any out-of-network benefits you have matters.

-How a Superbill Works
+How Does a Superbill Work?

 A superbill is a detailed receipt of the services you received, with the codes insurers need.
 The process is straightforward: